 So, here are some pointers for both buyers and sellers to know:

-Management companies: what buyers and sellers need to know
+Property management companies: what buyers and sellers need to know

 Whether the property is freehold or leasehold, if there is a management company, the seller is required to provide the buyer with a pack from the management company (and the landlord if the property is leasehold).
 If the property has multiple management companies, packs must be obtained from both.
 The solicitor acting for the seller will organise this on behalf of the seller using a Law Society standard form.
 The cost is often between £200 and £500, payable to each landlord/management company.
 The seller will pay for these upfront.